Deviled Eggs

 • 1/4 teaspoon dill weed

-• pinch kosher salt
+• 1/8 teaspoon kosher salt

-• Paprika
+• 1 teaspoon Paprika

 Instructions

-• Place cold eggs in a small saucepan and fill water to cover eggs 1-2 inches.
-Bring to a full boil.
-Remove from heat and cover with a lid.
-Allow them to set for 10-12 minutes, and then submerge them in ice water.
+• Remove pan from heat and cover with a lid.
+Allow the eggs to set for 10-12 minutes.
+After that drain off the hot water and submerge the eggs in the prepared ice water.
 This should aid in easy peeling.
-Peel eggs and place on plate.

 • Slice eggs in half and separate out the cooked yolk into a small mixing bowl.
 Place the egg white halves on a large plate for assembling.

-• Add to the cooked yolks, salad dressing, honey mustard, dill weed, and salt.
+• Add to the cooked yolks, salad dressing, honey mustard, dill weed, and kosher salt.
 Mash together with a fork or process with an immersion hand blender until creamy.

 Like This Recipe?Share on Facebook / Instagram - Please mention @countryatheartrecipes or tag #countryatheartrecipes